gardnmi/spark-connect-local-env/Blog.md

   minio-data:
 ```

-The default bitnami/spark image does not start the spark connect server on startup and is also missing some jar files that are needed to use delta lake.
+* Note: The default bitnami/spark image does not start the spark connect server on startup and is also missing some jar files that are needed to use delta lake.
 We will create a custom Dockerfile that extends the bitnami/spark image and adds the necessary jar files and starts the spark connect server.

-2. Create a file called Dockerfile.spark in the .devcontainer folder and add the following code to the Dockerfile.spark file:
+2. Create a file called `Dockerfile.spark` in the .devcontainer folder and add the following code:

 ```Dockerfile
 FROM docker.io/bitnami/spark:3.5.1